rishyak/potential-computing-machine/Labs/4/README.md

    - Hence cannot be compiled immediately
    - I'm not sure what "generic programming" examples exist
    - But, I know that header-only libraries (like boost or catch2) are often used as as interface libraries
+   - > Templates!
+You can't compile a template before some code provides an instantiation, a monomorphization of it (or, well, you can't completely compile it).
+Template libraries are always distributed as pure source code ("header-only"), so they're always interface libraries.

 4. What is a top module?
    - Modules that we expose for simulation